willi-berger/open-trivia-console/README.md

 # open-trivia-console
 Java console application for an OpenTriva based quiz game.
 Made as preparation for an Android Quiz app projects.
-Uses the OpenTrivia API https://opentdb.com/ to implment a simple console based quiz game
+Uses the OpenTrivia API https://opentdb.com/ to implement a simple console based quiz game

 Prerequisites